msalibian/STAT406/Lecture18/README.md

 The second (worse) solution performs better on the test set.

 What if we add more units to the hidden layer?
+We increase the number of units on the hidden layer from 3 to 6.

 ``` r
 set.seed(123)